Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 Brands to ask for: Panadol, Sanmol, “Parasetamol generik”.

-See a doctor if fever >38.5°C lasts beyond 48 hours, or if there’s a rash or stiff neck.
+See a doctor if fever >38.5°C lasts beyond 48 hours, or if there’s a rash, stiff neck, confusion, breathing difficulty, or severe lethargy.

 Anti-Inflammatory Pain (Ibuprofen)